cfpb/django-sheerlike/README.md

 becomes `{% import "blog/_vars-blog.html" as vars with context %}`

+If you are referencing any context variables (like the 'request' object) in 'imported' templates, be sure to specify 'with context'

+For example, `{% from "macros.html" import share as share %}` becomes `{% from "macros.html" import share as share with context%}`

 We'll probably find a few more things, so this list will grow.

 ## API's and RSS Feeds